aleMessoMale/sample-routing/readme.md

 	</int:header-value-router>
 ```

 At the time of writing, only v1 is supported.
 If version is not supported, Message is redirected to a particular channel and managed from a service activator for a specific management.
 Main entry point for the supported version for the country-currency service is the currencyFacade.
-See **[Multi-layer](https://github.com/aleMessoMale/sample-routing/#multi-layer-project "Multi-layer Section") project** section for more detail regarding the project structure.
+See **[Multi-layer Project Section](https://github.com/aleMessoMale/sample-routing/#multi-layer-project "Multi-layer Section")** for more detail regarding the project structure.
 Here another extract of the whole configuration file showing the main service activator.

 ```xml